Meet and Eat

 The Flower Guild

 The Flower Guild at St Giles is a group of 12 enthusiastic Flower Arrangers who look after the flowers in church each month.
-As well as these 12 participants there are lots of other people who do a new flower arrangement each week.
-If you are interested in helping please see Sara Leefe.
+As well as these 12 participants.
+There are also lots of other people who do a new flower arrangement each week.
+If you are interested in helping please contact us.

 Pictures below are from our celebratory Flower Festival.
 Members of the Flower Guild and friends (both young and old) were joined by members of Leeds Flower Club to decorate the church to the theme of ‘All things bright and beautiful’.